sualeh/What-a-Character/src/main/slides/what-a-character-encoding-python.md

 - `VARCHAR` and `CHAR` specify lengths in bytes, by default
 - `NVARCHAR` and `NCHAR` specify lengths in characters, but average to a certain multiplier for bytes

-## Normalize Text

-- Normalize text for comparison and sorting
-- Java supports all the Unicode normalized forms
-- Use the Normalizer class

-For example, the normalized decomposition of "schön" is "scho\u0308n"

-U+0308 is a 'COMBINING DIAERESIS', or ◌̈

 ## Code Examples